allo-protocol/allo-v2/contracts/strategies/ltip-simple/README.md

 10. `distributionStartTime`: Start time for distribution.
 11. `distributionEndTime`: End time for distribution.
 12. `vestingPeriod`: Vesting period in seconds.
-13. `acceptedRecipientId`: The accepted recipient who can submit milestones.
-14. `_registry`: The registry contract interface.
+13. `_registry`: The registry contract interface.
 (Private)
-15. `_recipientIds`: Internal collection of recipients.
+14. `_recipientIds`: Internal collection of recipients.
 (Private)
-16. `_recipients`: This maps accepted recipients to their details. 'recipientId' to 'Recipient'.
+15. `_recipients`: This maps accepted recipients to their details. 'recipientId' to 'Recipient'.
 (Internal)
-17. `_vestingPlans`: This maps accepted recipients to their vesting plans. 'recipientId' to 'VestingPlan'.
+16. `_vestingPlans`: This maps accepted recipients to their vesting plans. 'recipientId' to 'VestingPlan'.
+(Internal)
+17. `votedFor`: This maps the allocator the the recipient they voted for.
+(Internal)
+18. `votes`: This maps the recipient to the number of votes they have received.
 (Internal)

 ### Constructor